Last updated on March 20th, 2023 at 12:54 pm

 A Smart car has the dimensions of 8.8 feet long (106 inches) x 5.1 feet wide (61 inches) so these parking spaces will be considerably smaller than a normal-sized space.

 Other parking spaces are allocated for people with disabilities and/or pregnant.
-These spaces will be close to the main entrance area of a building and allowing for easier access.
+These spaces will be close to the main entrance area of a building and allow for easier access.

 These are normally marked with a wheelchair logo either with a sign or paint.
 There are also parking spaces designated for ambulances, police, fire trucks, and other emergency vehicles.

 Sometimes employees will also have a designated parking space.
 All of these specially designated parking spaces can have different sizes and dimensions that are not necessarily the same as the standard parking space.